jazi007/oxidros/oxidros/specifications/src/selector.rs/selector/README.md

 # Single Threaded Callback Execution

-`safe_drive` makes use of the delta list, which was originally introduced by [Operating System Design, The Xinu Approach, Second Edition](https://xinu.cs.purdue.edu/)'s Chapter 13, for timer.
+`oxidros` makes use of the delta list, which was originally introduced by [Operating System Design, The Xinu Approach, Second Edition](https://xinu.cs.purdue.edu/)'s Chapter 13, for timer.
 [selector.tla](./selector.tla) is a specification of the callback execution using the delta list.

 ## Prerequisites